Roland RD 800 Review:

 There are Live Sets available that allow you to store your tone layers and prepared setups.
 There are 10 Live Set selector buttons from A to J for you to choose from.

 The jewel in the crown is that up to 200 possible slots are available for live sets, implying that many combinations are possible and the edits are extensive.

 You can store the Live Sets to USB flash drives and their internal memory.

 An audio recorder that allows users to record their performance in WAV format to a USB thumb drive through the WLAN adaptor port on the back of the keyboard.

 There’s also a multi-band system compressor just upstream of the main audio outs.
 A Rhythm/Song area features over 180 drum patterns.
 There are over 1,100 tone variations with limitless editing capabilities therein.

-It is a perfect combination of excellent key action, powerful effects, and rich, exquisite sound that is bound to leave you spellbound.
+Roland RD 800 piano is bound to inflict the best and solid performance.
+It is a perfect combination of excellent key action, powerful effects, and rich, exquisite sound that is bound to leave you spell-bound.

 All the effects are excellent, and the instrument as a whole is supremely playable.
 To sum up, it is an excellent stage piano that is worth every appreciation.